Viola canadensis L.

 Phenology: An herbaceous perennial; emerges in springtime, flowers late May or early June, remains above-ground and may produce cleistogamous flowers (flowers that self-fertilize in the bud and never open) and capsules through the summer.

-Synonyms: Maine populations are represented by the variety canadensis.
+Synonyms: Maine and New England populations are represented by var. canadensis.

 Known Distribution in Maine: This rare plant has been documented from a total of 1 town(s) in the following county: Oxford.